Papers CV PhD thesis Some numerical simulations Teaching Isao Sauzedde page personnelle

 - Occasionally I also worked on problems in random matrix theory, reflected processes, stable processes.

-I used to work as a post-doc at the university of Warwick, and previously at the university of Oxford.
+I am actually in post-doc at the ENS de Lyon, supervised by Adrien Kassel.
+Previously I was a PDRA at the university of Warwick and at the university of Oxford.
 I did my PhD in Paris (LPSM) supervised by Thierry Lévy.
+I also spend some time at the universities of Luxembourg, Vienna, and Cambridge.
+My collaborators include Pierre Perruchaud and NathanaĆ«l Berestycki.